fistfulofyen/fistfulofyen/README.md

 # I'm Mike 🧙‍♂️✨

-I'm an engineering student at McMaster University, and this is my GitHub profile where I share my coding projects and experiments.
+This is my GitHub profile where I share my coding projects and experiments.
 Welcome to my little corner of the coding world!

 ## About Me
 - 🎓 Graduated in Electrical Engineering at McMaster University.